-Here is our guide to the 10 best things to do in Languedoc, South of France, with kids.
-If you are in Languedoc with your children or grandchildren and you're looking for things to do to occupy their time, then follow our list of kids activities to do in France, as compiled (following extensive research and much debate) by our 3 boys, Cameron 17, Archie 14 and Finlay 12.
+Here is our guide to the 10 best things to do in Languedoc, South of France, with kids during 2020.
+If you are in Languedoc with your children or grandchildren this summer and you're looking for things to do to occupy their time, then follow our list of kids activities to do in France, as compiled (following extensive research and much debate) by our 3 boys, Cameron 17, Archie 14 and Finlay 12.

 10 things to do in South of France with kids

 I am sure that this list of fun things to do in the South of France with kids will give you some good ideas about how to keep your kids entertained on holiday.
 We have tried to avoid the more obvious things (although Aqualand Water Park did creep onto the list).
 There were many other items that didn't make it into the Top 10.
 We have over 10 years experience of touring around Languedoc and the South of France entertaining our little monkeys, so If you are looking for a particular activity or want some ideas for your vacation in South France with kids, then please drop me a line (Iain Laverock) and I will be happy to send you some suggestions.
 Enjoy your visit.

 1. France for kids - Canoeing Pont du Diable